CalmDownVal/signal/readme.md

 ### Cons

 - ❌ is non-standard and will involve some learning curve
-- ❌ not suitable for event bubbling

 ## Usage Guide

 The library provides everything as named exports.
-The best approach to preserve good code readability is to import the entire namespace as `Signal`.
+Usually the best approach for good code readability is to import the entire namespace as `Signal`.

 ```ts